 Jane was educated at Oxford and later a boarding school in Reading.
-In the early 1800s two of Jane’s brother’s joined the navy, leaving to fight in the Napoleonic wars; they would go on to become admirals.
-The naval connections can be seen in novels like Mansfield Park.
+In the early 1800s, two of Jane’s brother’s joined the navy leaving to fight in the Napoleonic wars; they would go on to become admirals.
+Her naval connections can be seen in novels like Mansfield Park.
 After the death of her father in 1805, Jane, with her mother and sister returned to Hampshire.
-In 1809, her brother, Edward who had been brought up by the Knights, invited the family to the estate he had inherited at Chawton.
+In 1809, her brother Edward, who had been brought up by the Knights, invited the family to the estate he had inherited at Chawton.
 It was in the country house of Chawton, that Jane was able to produce some of her greatest novels.

 Novels of Jane Austen

-Her novels are a reflection of her outlook on life.
+Jane Austen’s novels are a reflection of her outlook on life.
 She spent most of her life insulated from certain sections of society.
 Her close friends were mainly her family, and those of similar social standing.
-It is not surprising then that her novels focused on 2 or 3 families of the middle or upper classes.
-Most novels were also based on the idyll of rural country houses that Jane was so fond of.
+It is not surprising then that her novels focused on two or three families of the middle or upper classes.
+Most of her novels were also based on the idyll of rural country houses that Jane was so fond of.

 Her novels also focus on the issue of gaining a suitable marriage.
-Marriage was a big issue facing women and men of her time; often financial considerations were paramount in deciding marriages.
-As an author, Jane used to satirise these financial motivations, for example, in Pride and Prejudice the mother is ridiculed for her ambitions to marry her daughters for maximum financial remuneration.
+In the Nineteenth Century, marriage was a big issue facing women and men; often financial considerations were paramount in deciding marriages.
+As an author, Jane satirised these financial motivations, for example, in Pride and Prejudice the mother is ridiculed for her ambitions to marry her daughters for maximum financial remuneration.
 Jane, herself remained single throughout her life.
-Apart from brief flirtations, Jane remained single, and appeared to have little interest in getting married (unlike the characters of her novels.
+Apart from brief flirtations, Jane remained single, and appeared to have little interest in getting married. (unlike the characters of her novels)